FiffDepth: Feed-forward Transformation of Diffusion-Based Generators for Detailed Depth Estimation: Method

 Specifically, we finetune a well-trained Stable Diffusion (SD)~\cite{rombach2022high} model to construct our model.
 A diffusion process constructs multiple intermediate states by progressively adding noise to the data $\mathbf{x}_0$, defined as $ \mathbf{x}_t = \sqrt{\bar{\alpha}_t} \mathbf{x}_0 + \sqrt{1 - \bar{\alpha}_t} \boldsymbol{\epsilon}, $ where $\mathbf{\epsilon} \sim \mathcal{N}(\mathbf{0}, \mathbf{I}), \quad \textup{and} \quad \bar{\alpha}_t:=\prod_{s=1}^t 1-\beta_s $ with noise schedule $\left\{\beta_1, \ldots, \beta_T\right\}$.
 Then, diffusion generative model gradually learns the mapping between two distributions by denoising each step, denoted as $ x_T \rightarrow x_{T-1} \rightarrow \dots \rightarrow x_0. $ The diffusion model is primarily a denoising model $\boldsymbol{\epsilon}_\theta$ that follows a loss function $ \mathcal{L}_{\text{simple}} = \mathbb{E}_{x_0, \epsilon, t} \left[ \|\boldsymbol{\epsilon} - \boldsymbol{\epsilon}_\theta(x_t, t)\|^2 \right]. $

 In depth estimation, the mapping from visual images to depth labels should ideally be deterministic.
 By leveraging a robust, pre-trained mapping within the generative model, there is no need to decompose the image-label mapping into multiple steps during training.
 Instead, we can extend the mapping trajectories of the existing diffusion model directly into the depth domain by adapting the learned diffusion process to act as a deterministic one-step feed-forward network.
+Since our MDE model is built upon the diffusion trajectory for its extension, we set the time step input as \( t = 0 \) in this feed-forward step.

-Since we use diffusion model's parameters to construct our network, we also use $\boldsymbol{\epsilon}$ to represent our network model here.
+Since we use diffusion model's parameters to construct our network, we also use $\hat{\boldsymbol{\epsilon}}_\theta$ to represent our network model here.
 The input $\mathbf{x}_0$ is the latent representation of RGB image, and $\mathbf{d}_0$ is the latent representation of ``depth image," following Marigold's encoding approach.
 The depth latent $\mathbf{d}_0$ can be reconstructed into a depth map using the VAE of SD with negligible error.
 While there have been preliminary attempts \cite{xu2024diffusion,he2024lotus} to use similar approaches, they remain in a nascent stage and lack the precision, robustness, and richness in detail needed for effective depth estimation.
 In the following sections, we will delve into each step of our method, detailing how we adapt the diffusion model to enhance accuracy and detail in depth estimation tasks, such as the key technical contributions of preserving diffusion trajectories and improving synthetic-to-real robustness , as discussed in Section~\ref{Subsec:Keeping:Diffusion} and Section~\ref{Subsec:Improving:Robustness}, respectively.
 The overall workflow of the method is illustrated in Figure \ref{fig:pipeline}.